-6.13 Where sections of the new driveway are within the RPA of nearby trees, an "up and over" style construction will be necessary, to ensure that all existing ground levels are retained in their current form, as well as ensuring that satisfactory moisture and oxygen can be obtained from the underlying soil by any tree roots in this area.
+6.12 Where sections of the new driveway are within the RPA retained trees, an "up and over" style construction will be necessary, to ensure that all existing ground levels are retained in their current form, as well as ensuring that satisfactory moisture and oxygen can be obtained from the underlying soil by any tree roots in this area.
 A design for this proposed access route must be drawn up by a structural engineer, in close co-ordination with the retained arboriculturalist.
+A preliminary method statement has been included at section 8 of this document.